Dribbin & Brown is committed to helping you. We are available from 7AM-12AM Monday To Sunday. Call us for a Free Consultation

 • Was it at or above the limit?

-• Was the result due to alcohol consumed after driving?
+• Was the result due to alcohol consumed solely after driving?

 In order to make out an offence against s 49(1)(g) it must be shown that:

-• that person was lawfully requested to provide a sample of blood for analysis for alcohol concentration in accordance with one of the sections of the RSA mentioned in the above paragraph;
+• That the person was lawfully requested to provide a sample of blood for analysis for alcohol concentration in accordance with one of the sections of the RSA mentioned in the above paragraph;

-• the person consented to the collection of the sample for analysis;
+• That the person consented to the collection of the sample for analysis; (If they dont this can result in other charges)

-• the sample collected within three hours since the person last drove;
+• That the sample collected within three hours since the person last drove;

 The police must satisfy procedural requirements such as the police advising the person of their obligation to remain in place for up to 3 three hours, using the prescribed equipment operated by the authorised people, and providing clear instructions.